nilanjanchatterjee/Barrier_Interaction_Bahaviour_Analysis/README.md

 ### Null or error handling
 *The app contains a road shapefile from the Y2Y region but users can upload their own shapefiles also.
 Please be careful that the projection of the barrier feature shapefile should be lat-long (epsg 4326).
 Moreover, the identified behaviours are function of the user specified input (buffer and time), please be careful and use time intervals with respect to the fix-intervals.*

-*Example* : **Parameter `b_time`**:  should not be smaller than the fix-intervals.
-If your data set has very different fix-intervals please create multiple workflows of individuals with similar fix-intervals.
+*Example* : **Parameter `b_time`**  should not be smaller than the fix intervals.
+If your data set has very different fix intervals please create multiple workflows of individuals with similar fix intervals.
+If you are not sure of the fix intervals in the tracking data, you can get an overview with the [Track Summary Statistics App](https://github.com/nilanjanchatterjee/move_summary).